 Tibial shaft fractures are classified on the basis of principles established by Nicoll.1 Three factors determine the outcome of tibial shaft fractures.

 Fractures are divided based on displacement into three groups: (1) <50% displacement, (2) >50% displacement, and (3) complete displacement or severely comminuted (Fig. 21–1).
 Tibial shaft fractures with <50% displacement have a 90% chance of union, whereas fractures with complete displacement have only a 70% chance of union.

 Fractures of the tibia and fibula shaft.
 Tibia shaft fractures can occur alone but are treated similarly to combined fractures.

 The degree of associated soft-tissue injury is an often unrecognized factor affecting prognosis and treatment of the fracture.2,3 Fractures associated with significant contusion of the overlying skin or muscles are associated with higher infection rates and poorer healing.

 The average healing time for uncomplicated, nondisplaced fractures is 3 months.
 For displaced, open, or comminuted fractures, the average healing time is 4 to 6 months.

 Multiple mechanisms may result in fractures of the tibia and fibula shafts.
 Direct trauma is a common cause of injury and usually results in associated soft-tissue injury.
 These fractures are frequently secondary to automobile collisions and typically result in transverse or comminuted fractures.

-Indirect trauma associated with rotary and compressive forces, as from skiing or falling, usually results in a spiral or oblique fracture.
-Rotary forces occur when the leg and body rotate around a planted foot and are most ...
+Indirect trauma associated with rotary and compressive forces, as from skiing or falling, usually ...